 Unfortunately, adding Amazon affiliate links to your emails violates their Associates Operating Agreement.

-However, you can insert links in your emails that link to a blog post, product review, or anything else found on your niche site.
+However, you can insert links in your emails to a blog post, product review, or anything else found on your niche site.

 You can use your email list to keep your audience informed about new things, trends, site updates, and more.

-For example, if you recently wrote a product review, you could blast it out to your list with the review link included.
+For example, if you recently wrote a product review, you could blast it to your list with the review link.

 If you can get them excited and show what’s in it for them, you’ll likely get more clicks to that page.